 “-Five minute hop into the future should get it stabilised!”
 He was yelling a few quick moments later as he tied the rope around his box. “-Rose.”
 He said suddenly, for all the world looking like a lost puppy.

-He was looking up towards the house hoping the blond may appear in the next half a second he had to wait on her when Amelia spoke.
+He was looking up towards the house hoping the blonde may appear in the next half a second he had to wait on her when Amelia spoke.
 “Can I come?”
 She asked, still not old enough to be afraid of the rejection most adults fear when asking questions like that.

 His attention went back to her.
 “Not safe in there, not yet.
 Five minutes!
 Give me five minutes!”
 He said, frantic once more and repeating himself again.
 “I’ll be right back.”
 He promised.